 Req.
 No. Operating Limits and Requirements Equipment/ Activity ID No. 2.
 The permittee must use recognized good practice and procedures to reduce odors to a reasonable minimum.
 1 3.
 Gasoline throughput must not exceed 5,000,000 gallons per year.
 1 4.
 The Stage I vapor recovery systems must be connected and properly operated at all times during fuel receiving operations.
 1 5.
 As installed, the end of the submerged fill line must be totally submerged when the liquid level in the tank is six inches from the bottom of the tank.
 1 6.
 Each nozzle from which gasoline is dispensed must have a maximum fuel flow rate not to exceed ten (10) gallons per minute.
 1 7.
 Whenever a Stage I vapor recovery system component, hose, or nozzle is determined to be defective or not operating properly, the affected system or pump must be removed from service until repairs can be completed.
+1 8.
+Rotatable Stage I adaptors must be capable of at least 360-degree rotation and have an average static torque not to exceed 108 pound-inches.
+Compliance with this requirement must be determined using the latest CARB adopted version of TP-201.1B.
 1

 Req.
-No. Operating Limits and Requirements Equipment/ Activity ID No. 8.
+No. Operating Limits and Requirements Equipment/ Activity ID No. 9.
 Pressure/vacuum valve(s) must be installed and maintained with a positive pressure setting of $2.5-6.0$ inches water column and a negative pressure setting of $6.0-10.0$ inches water column.
 The leak rate of each pressure/vacuum valve, including connections, must not exceed 0.05 cubic foot per hour at a pressure of 2.0 inches water column and 0.21 cubic foot per hour at a vacuum of 4 inches water column.
 The total leak rate for all pressure/vacuum valves, including connections, must not exceed 0.17 cubic foot per hour at a pressure of 2.0 inches water column and 0.63 cubic foot per hour at a vacuum of 4 inches water column.
-1 9.
-No alterations of equipment, parts, design, or operation of the Stage I gasoline vapor recovery systems as certified by CARB Executive Order G-70-97-A or superseding executive orders are allowed without prior approval from SWCAA.
 1 10.
+No alterations of drop tube and overfill protection, vapor and product adapters, and vapor and product dust caps as certified by CARB Executive VR-102-V or superseding executive orders are allowed without prior approval from SWCAA.
+For the remaining Stage I vapor recovery equipment, no alterations of equipment, parts, design, or operation of the Stage I gasoline vapor recovery systems as certified by CARB Executive Order G-70-97-A is allowed without prior approval from SWCAA.
+1 11.
 Spill buckets must be maintained free of liquid and solid materials.
-1 11.
-Only unihose style gasoline dispensers may be used (one gasoline hose and nozzle per fueling point), except when dispensing both alcohol-containing gasoline and alcohol-free gasoline at a single fueling point.
+1 12.
+With the exception of the cardlock facility, only unihose style gasoline dispensers may be used (one gasoline hose and nozzle per fueling point), except when dispensing both alcohol-containing gasoline and alcohol-free gasoline at a single fueling point.
 Two hoses may be used, one for alcohol-containing gasoline and one for alcohol-free gasoline, at fueling points dispensing both of those fuel types.
-1 12.
-All gasoline dispensing hoses must be low permeation hoses by the end of any calendar year in which gasoline throughput exceeds 1,400,000 gallons.
+Any replacement gasoline dispensers at the cardlock facility must meet these same unihose requirements.
+1 13.
+All gasoline dispensing hoses must be low permeation hoses.
 Low permeation hoses are hoses that permeate no more than 10.0 grams per square meter per day, as determined by Underwriters Laboratories' Standard 330.
-1 13.
+1 14.
 All gasoline dispensing nozzles must be Enhanced Conventional (ECO) nozzles.
 ECO nozzles are conventional nozzles that comply with CARB performance standards in Certification Procedure 207 (CP-207).
 1